 The skills that make someone a top performer are approach-specific.
 And the approach that made them great at their job may be exactly the wrong approach for leading a team.

-An Orange Sky top performer succeeded through speed, decisiveness, and results.
+A Natural Orange Sky top performer succeeded through speed, decisiveness, and results.
 Promote them and they become the leader who decides everything unilaterally.
 They move so fast their team can't follow.
 They interpret questions as resistance.
-The Orange Sky leader isn't dismissive.
+The Natural Orange Sky leader isn't dismissive.
 They're wired for action.
 They need to learn when to slow down and bring people along.

 The Promotion That Works